Car Loans Explained: What to Know Before You Borrow

 Because the car acts as collateral, reducing the lender's risk.
 Unsecured loans, with no collateral, generally carry higher interest rates.

 A car loan is straightforward instalment borrowing, but two things deserve real attention: the loan term, which trades monthly affordability against total cost, and depreciation, which can leave you owing more than the car is worth.
-Compare loans on total cost, consider a larger deposit and shorter term, and the loan stays a tool rather than a burden.
+Compare loans on the comparison rate and the total repaid, treat any balloon as part of the price, consider a larger deposit and shorter term — and the loan stays a tool rather than a burden.